cdifan/cdichips/mcd221ciap.md

 The CD-i CIAP driver uses word read and write operations for all registers.
 However, the CD-i low-level tests use byte reads for the ID register.

-[CD-i Emulator] does not implement word access for any register except the ID register.
+[CD-i Emulator] does not implement byte access for any register except the ID register.

 ## Concept of operation

 The CIAP sector decoder accepts incoming serial data from a CD drive and uses the embedded framing information to split this into frames of 1/75th second.
-Each frame is then decoded into 2340 bytes of mainchannel data and 150 bytes of subchannel data, 10 bytes for subchannel Q and 12 bytes each for subchannels R to W.
+Each frame is then decoded into 2340 bytes of mainchannel data and XXX bytes of subchannel data, 10 bytes for subchannel Q and 12 bytes each for subchannels R to W.
 The mainchannel sector sync bytes and subchannel frame sync bits are not made available to the host processor and neither are the subchannel Q CRC bytes.

-The mainchannel data part of each sector starts with four bytes of minute, second, frame, andmode information.
+The mainchannel data part of each sector starts with four bytes of minute, second, frame, and mode information.
 For mode 2 sectors this is directly followed by two four byte sets of file, channel, submode and coding information.
 The CIAP can use filtering on the file and channel bytes to select sectors for delivery to memory and can also optionally send the ADPCM contents of mode 2 audio sectors